Jacksongio/GioBlockchain/README.md

 **TODO:**

 - Just worked on getting dummy main.py so we can view stdout mine_block seems to run an infinite loops, this could be from two issues:
-    -Incorrect calculation of hash
+    1. Incorrect calculation of hash
-    -Issue with calculation of difficulty
+    2. Issue with calculation of difficulty
         (COULD BE BOTH?)